ShineIML/Fundamentals-of-algorithmization-and-programming/README.md

 Written by Ihor Rabin

 ## About
-My projects that I worked on at the university.
+Projects that I worked on at the university.
 All projects were written in pure C language using some university APIs.
 Documentation for the tasks is attached.

 ## Packages, that I was using to make projects work properly